parmarjh/craic-tile-downloader/README.md

 ## Inputs

 Lat and long must be in decimal degrees, and in that order (lat first).

-If lat is not between -85 and 85 degrees, I don't know what will happen, but almost certainly nothing useful (if you live at one of the poles you're out of luck with this simple tool).
+If lat is not between about -85 and 85 degrees, I don't know what will happen, but almost certainly nothing useful (if you live at one of the poles you're out of luck with this simple tool).

 Zoom level must be a positive integer less than 20.

 ## Usage: